syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 ### Setting up WPF application

-1.Create a WPF application and rename the file MainWindow.xaml as Shell.xaml and MinWindow.xaml.cs as Shell.xaml.cs.
+1.Create a WPF application and rename the file MainWindow.xaml as Shell.xaml and MainWindow.xaml.cs as Shell.xaml.cs.

 2.Rename the class name MainWindow as Shell in all the occurrences.